FDR0903/jmp-talk/slides.md

 <br><br><br><br><br><br>

-[^fndlp2]: we derive conditions on the imapct and quote functions to prevent roundtrip arbitrage and price manipulation
+[^fndlp2]: We derive conditions for the imapct and quote functions to prevent roundtrip arbitrage and price manipulation

 ---